naher94/ISU/README.md

 ## What?

-This is a website for the International Student Union at Carnegie Mellon University in Pittsburgh Pennsylvania/
+This is a website for the International Student Union at Carnegie Mellon University in Pittsburgh Pennsylvania.